start

 }

-Then load it and refer to two objects on the field:
+Then load it and reference it to two objects on the field:

 <xr-asset-load asset-id="anim" type="keyframe" src="/assets/animation.json"/>